oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 we do the following:
 - Determine a suitable size that is an even multiple of ALIGN and not smaller than the minimum size.
-- Go through the freelist and nd the rst block that is large enough to meet our request and unlink it from the list.
+- Go through the freelist and find the first block that is large enough to meet our request and unlink it from the list.
 If the freelist is empty you need to create the arena (if not already created).
 - If the found block is so large that we could split it in two then do so